To build a new tactic, one can use the tactic

 validation validates a particular judgement by calling Refine.id

-on the judgement to obtain two
+on the validation and Judgement.id on the judgement to obtain two

-judgement identifiers of type Judgement.id
+judgement identifiers of type Judgement.id.
+They can then be

-compared using Judgement.eq
+compared using Judgement.eq.

 When a trail (see below) is rewound, evars can change, which can